ffomezolam/comboster-py/README.md

 I needed combinations for another project, and didn't realize `itertools` provides functions for working with combinations.
-But on closer inspection, those functions were too limited for my needs so I'm still here.
+But on closer inspection, those functions were too limited for my needs.
+For example, `itertools.permutations('abc')` will only return 3-item permutations (6 results), where I'm looking for all permutations (12 results).
+So I'm still here.